MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 We have updated our capacity analytics reporting to provide important benefits to our customers.
 Here is a summary of changes in capacity analytics.

-- New **Capacity** page is available in Power the Platform Admin center.
+- New **Capacity** page is available in the Power the Platform Admin center.
 -	Admins can visualize the data stored in Database, Files, and Logs.
--	Entitlement information is added to clearly understand what is the tenant available capacity.
+-	Entitlement information is added to the report to help customers understand available capacity of the tenant level.
--	Existing customers get new types of capacity (File and Log) but are not impacted by the change until renewal.
+-	Existing customers get entitlements for new types of capacity (File and Log) but are not impacted by the licensing change until renewal.

 The new capacity analytics reporting provides a single place to view your capacity data.

 > [!div class="mx-imgBorder"]
 > ![](media/storage-data-capacity-page.png "Capacity hub")

+## What has changed

 In the previous storage model, you viewed information in multiple places.